justwriteclick/docslikecode/_learn/8-advanced-topics.md

 * GitLab also offers GitLab Pages, read more [about how to set it up to learn how](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/).

 *  [Netlify](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) provides the same capability as GitHub and GitLab with the Ruby gem configuration described in this tutorial and in the [Minimal Mistakes theme documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/#ruby-gem-method).

-## Examining themes

-Here's a short list of questions you may want to ask about the theme you use for a static site generator.

-* Versions - Many themes do not have a version picker by default.
-You might want a drop-down list or navigation that could include version.
-The Sphinx Read the Docs theme does have one and it works great.
-For Jekyll, look at the [versions-jekyll repository](https://github.com/justwriteclick/versions-jekyll) to see a couple of implementation ideas.
-* Search - Is the search in a prominent location and if needed, can you move it around?
-Does the search work on mobile devices?
-* Responsive and mobile design in the theme - Does the theme use thoughtful navigation and search when on a small screen?
-* Navigation and configuration possibilities - Does the theme have a sidebar, breadcrumbs, and an in-page table of contents?
-Can you turn on or off each based on the page layout or page template or whether the person is using a mobile browser or tablet?
-* Images - Are images automatically resized when looking at them on a mobile browser or resized browser window?
-Are alt tags and captions considered in the design?
-* Tables - Do tables work on different browsers?
-If PDF or epub is another output option, do the tables still work on a particular page size or do you need to adjust how tables are made in the source file itself for good results in the output?
-* Admonitions or notes - Are there designs for output of levels of admonition, such as warning, information, and note?
-* Comment engines and social media support - Which comment engines are supported and do they work with what other organizations use in your company or group?
-If you want Twitter cards for your documentation pags, are they available through the theme?
-* Localization support - When translations are available, are they simple to get to and does the theme itself have the ability to be localized, such as for the search form, can the word "Search" be localized?
-* Customization - How straightforward is it to add your logo or a header that's common to multiple web sites?
-Can you learn how to maintain the theme's customizations yourself or will you need to rely on a web developer for maintenance and any enhancements such as adding a version drop-down list?
-For example, the Jekyll theme "Minimal Mistakes" is "skinnable," meaning you can [configure various color variations](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) for that theme.
-* Theme delivery for new theme versions - How easy is it to upgrade the theme files?
-Can you make regular updates through a version-control system and know exactly which theme you have in use?
-* Code syntax and highlighting - For code examples, can you set the exact highlight you want to use, such as JavaScript or Python or Bash?
-Does the code snippet have a copy icon for copying only the code and not copying a prompt?